 During their first year, all BBSP are required to perform 3 research rotations, in different labs of the Curriculum.

 Course Director: Spencer Smith, PhD

-The class teaches the principles for giving effective talks.
+Also known as PClass, this course is focused on the principles for effective scientific communication.
+The major component is focused on developing and giving scientific talks.
 The course also covers how to introduce speakers, prepare slides, and speak with the public about science.
-Spencer Smith currently directs the course, with additional faculty participating in each class.
+Finally, a written component is focused on preparation of specific aims for fellowship and grant application.
+Spencer Smith currently directs the course, with additional faculty participating.
 The class is limited to Neurobiology Curriculum students.
-The fall semester is focused on speaking.
 Students prepare talks, refine them in small groups (3-4 students), and then present them in class.
 The in-class talk is videotaped, and these tapes are reviewed by the students in a session with their peers.
 After another round of refining with their small group, the students give their polished talks to the department in a formal setting.
 Writing is critiqued in class, with peers and guest faculty all offering input.
-The videotaped reviews and peer critiquing help tremendously to teach NBIO 850 - Communicating Scientific Results (a.k.a.
-PClass) effective speaking and writing methods, and this prepares students for the next stage in their scientific careers.
+Together, these components help the students develop their own effective speaking and writing methods, and prepare students for the next stage in their scientific careers.
+Fall semester.

 Course Director: Eric Bair, PhD

 BBSP 610 introduces the basic concepts and methods of statistics with emphasis on applications in the experimental biological sciences.
 Students should have a basic understanding of algebra and arithmetic.
 No previous background in probability or statistics is required, nor is experience with statistical computing.
 The objectives of this course are to provide graduate students in biomedical research programs familiarity with basic experimental design and elementary statistical methods.
 By the end of the course, students should understand the principles of experimental design, be familiar with basic statistical methods (and how they are implemented in R), and know which methods are appropriate in a given circumstance.